 - What has helped me to not create my own stress is to learn to not take things personally.
 Also, I understand that I don’t know what makes a person behave in a certain manner.
 Who knows what happened or is happening in their lives that has them acting a certain way?
 I do not judge.

 - Am I creating my own stress?
 Oh, yeah, baby.
 We’ve all done that a time or two.
-In fact, I have a dear friend who, for whatever reason, has lots of anger.
-Because of this, he has suffered so very much.
+In fact, I have a dear friend who has lots of anger.
+For this reason, he has suffered very much.
 He’s estranged from family members, has endured serious illness, and has lost his mobility.
 He needs some inner peace, stat!
 But, I cannot judge.

-- Sounds like it should be easy.
-Is it something that comes to us automatically or do we have to work at it, practice it?
-The answer is no, it doesn’t come naturally to most of us.
+- Is inner peace something that comes to us automatically?
+On the contrary, it doesn’t come naturally to most of us.
 And, yes, it’s something that is developed over time only with great patience.

 Here are 3 things that I practice on a daily basis to help me find my inner peace.

 1. Feel connected to nature.